nonken/c9proxy/README.md

-Proxy between your local PC and a cloud9 workspace for the phillips hue.
+Bridge between your local PC and a cloud9 workspace for the phillips hue.

 ### Server Installation
 - git clone to your cloud9 workspace